cjlh/kuka-rsi-ros-interface/README.md

 A ROS node for the manipulation of a KUKA robot arm via RSI 3.

 Developed for ROS Kinetic and tested on Ubuntu 16.04.
-Tested using the KR C4 Compact controller with a KR 3 R540 robot arm.
+Tested using a KR C4 Compact controller running KUKA System Software 8.3 with KUKA.RobotSensorInterface 3.3 and a KR 3 R540 robot arm.

 **Keywords:** ros, kinetic, rsi, kuka